Stromal cell: Pro-inflammatory

 Stromal cells are most often looked at for their hypoimmunogenic response but they are actually non specific immunomodulating.
-MSCs can flip the switch between anti-inflammatory and pro-inflammatory based on their levels of IFN-gamma, TNF-alpha, and either +IL-6 or -IL-6.
+MSCs can flip the switch between anti-inflammatory and pro-inflammatory based on their levels of IFN-gamma, TNF, and either +IL-6 or -IL-6.
 Pathogens are initially recognized by toll-like receptors (TLR's).
 This triggers inflammatory mediators and activates either pro- or anti-inflammatory MSCs.
-If IFN-gamma and TNF-alpha are present in high levels the MSCs will stimulate an anti-inflammatory response by activating CD4, CD25, FoxP3, and Treg cell instead of cytotoxic T-cells.
-However, if the levels of IFN-gamma and TNF-alpha are low the MSCs produce low levels of IDO and therefore can activate T-cells normally and the inflammation process takes place.
+If IFN-gamma and TNF are present in high levels the MSCs will stimulate an anti-inflammatory response by activating CD4, CD25, FoxP3, and Treg cell instead of cytotoxic T-cells.
+However, if the levels of IFN-gamma and TNF are low the MSCs produce low levels of IDO and therefore can activate T-cells normally and the inflammation process takes place.
 MSCs with +IL-6 in the presence of monocytes induce M2-macrophages and CCL-18 which inhibits T-cells from being activated.
-However, MSCs with -IL-6 in the presence of monocytes induce M1-macrophages and can activate T-cells and produce high levels of IFN-gamma and TNF-alpha which regulates the inflammation through the previously mentioned mechanism.
+However, MSCs with -IL-6 in the presence of monocytes induce M1-macrophages and can activate T-cells and produce high levels of IFN-gamma and TNF which regulates the inflammation through the previously mentioned mechanism.